stephenneale/seng371-group16/as-developers/rd.md

 ### 5.1 Performance Requirements

 The system needs to run at high speeds, 24/7, with low failure rate.
-Due to students needing a reliable system, it should be stress tested for 160+ hours a week and a capacity of 2500+ students at one time.
-System updates must happen live or nearly live as this ensures students will not need to worry about downtimes interrupting their studies.
+Since students need a reliable system, it should be stress tested for 160+ hours a week and a capacity of 2500+ students at one time.
+System updates must happen without appreciable downtime, to ensure that students' studies will not be adversely affected.

 ### 5.2 Security Requirements

-Account and data security are important as the system will be holding data of students such as names, student number, email and grades.
-The system will also be holding the class lectures and notes/assignments created by professors at the school which needs to protected.
+Account and data security are important as the system will store students' personal and private information (e.g. their names, student numbers, email addresses, and grades).
+The system will also store copyrighted and otherwise private information created by professors (notes, lectures, and assignments), and students (mainly assignment submissions).

 ### 5.3 Software Quality Attributes